Code-Institute-Submissions/marybees/README.md

 Send confirmation emails.

-The ability to add sizes to items in the django database.
+The ability to add sizes to items in the backend django database.

 Improve sizing across product range.

+Set up a review page.

 ## Technologies Used